 Continuous integration and delivery

-- Detailed testing process: By linking automated tests to the CI/CD pipeline, each code change triggers a series of tests, ensuring thorough and consistent testing for every update.
-This process provides detailed feedback on the quality and functionality of the code, helping identify issues early in the development cycle.
+By connecting automated tests to the CI/CD pipeline, each code change triggers a series of tests, providing detailed feedback on code quality and functionality.
+This early detection of issues speeds up development cycles and enhances overall software quality.

 Test case prioritization